GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 In this case, as we deal with points in the plane, we use the conventional Euclidean distance.
 DBSCAN categorizes all input points into three groups: _core_ points, reachable points, and outliers.
 The latter are considered noise and do not belong to any cluster, while the other form connected groups of samples, the clusters.
-Among its several benefits, DBSCAN does not require specifying an apriori number of clusters.
+Among its several benefits, DBSCAN does not require specifying an a priori number of clusters.
 This limitation features amid other clustering algorithms such as $k$-means for instance.
 DBSCAN by itself does not define a concept of center for clusters.
-Here, the cluster center is the point with the highest value in the aggregated likelihood map.
+Here, we define the cluster center as the point with the highest value in the aggregated likelihood map.
 One should note that the actual values of each point in the heat map only impact the center search.
 Prior clustering happens without access to the estimated likelihood values and solely operates on the points' proximity to determine the clusters.
 Each cluster is interpreted as one source.
-One advantage of such a clustering formulation is that the proposed method can detect an arbitrary number of sources.
+One major advantage of such a clustering formulation is that the proposed method can detect an arbitrary number of sources.

 #gaet[
   Also, maybe elaborate more on why we have chosen DBSCAN.
   It has several important benefits that we could list out.
 ]

-#xavi[This is a test]

-#laurent[Nice test indeed]